MilenTecle/znapped-drf-api/README.md

 - updated_at

 Relationships:
+- Many-to-one relationship with the User model (as sender).
-- Many-to-one relationship with the User model (as sender and receiver)
+- Many-to-one relationship with the User model (as receiver).
 #### Notification Model
 Tracks notifications for user activities such as likes, messages and mentions.